sanshar/VMC/README.md

 This repository contains various state-of-the-art quantum Monte Carlo algorithms implemented and developed in Sandeep Sharma's research group at the University of Colorado at Boulder.
 Unlike many *ab-initio* methods that scale exponentially with system size, Monte Carlo methods have created a wide breath of highly accurate methods that scale polynomially with system size, albeit with a large prefactor.
 These methods include [variational Monte Carlo (VMC)](https://en.wikipedia.org/wiki/Variational_Monte_Carlo), [diffusion Monte Carlo (DMC)](https://en.wikipedia.org/wiki/Diffusion_Monte_Carlo), Green's function Monte Carlo (GFMC), Full Configuration Interaction quantum Monte Carlo (FCIQMC), and [Auxilery field quantum Monte Carlo (AFQMC)](https://en.wikipedia.org/wiki/Auxiliary-field_Monte_Carlo), just to name a few.
 Many of these methods are implemented or in the process of being implemented as a part of this software package.

-This repositry was developed with the use of [PySCF](https://github.com/sunqm/pyscf/blob/master/README.md) and we recommend it's use as the starting point for any calculation.
+This repository was developed with the use of [PySCF](https://github.com/sunqm/pyscf/blob/master/README.md) and we recommend its use as the starting point for any calculation.

 Prerequisites
 -------------

 To compile this package, one requires:

 * [Boost](http://www.boost.org/) This is a set of libraries for the C++ programming language that provides support for tasks and structures such as linear algebra, pseudorandom number generation, multithreading, image processing, regular expressions, and unit testing.
-When compiling the Boost library make sure that you use the same compiler as you do for *Dice*.
+When compiling the Boost library make sure that you use the same compiler as you do for *VMC*.

 An example of download and compilation commands for the `NN` version of Boost can be: